Studying on your chosen course

 Accreditation of all three degree courses, by the Institute of Biomedical Science, is currently being sought.

 Our programmes serve a wide variety of postgraduate study opportunities including biomedical science, pharmaceutical and biopharmaceutical sciences, molecular biosciences and biotechnology (medical).
+Graduates of this course would be eligible to apply for MSc programmes or Ph.D.s in cognate science areas.

 Did you know?

-IT Sligo, as recognised by a ‘Taoiseach’s Public Service Excellence Award’ in 2012, is the leading higher education institute in Ireland in the development and delivery of online educational programmes.
+ATU Sligo, as recognised by a ‘Taoiseach’s Public Service Excellence Award’ in 2012, is the leading higher education institute in Ireland in the development and delivery of online educational programmes.
 In 2014 IT Sligo opened its new €17 million MacMunn Science Building.
 It also has teaching collaborations with the National Institute of Bioprocessing Research Technology for many of the Biopharmaceutical modules taught on the course.

 The School of Biomedical Sciences at Ulster University enjoys a national and an international reputation for excellence in teaching.
 Biomedical Sciences is in the premier league of universities with “100% of our research environment judged to be world-leading, 95% of our impact judged to be world leading or internationally excellent and 81% of our research papers judged to be world leading or internationally excellent in UK Research Excellence Framework 2014.
 Ulster is ranked among the top five universities in the UK in terms of research power in biomedical science.